hyesunghwang/extract-census/README.md

-# Extracting US Census Data by Zip Code
+# R Script to Extract US Census Data by Zip Code

 This R script helps extract the population percentage estimates (for example, by race/ethnicity) from the 2017 American Community Survey - Demographic and Housing Estimates for relevant zip codes.
 This script also includes a way to calculate an entropy value that represents the diversity of different racial/ethnic groups in that particular zip code (i.e., a way to weigh the number and amount of different racial/ethnic groups in a zip code) using the R package 'philentropy.'